A Stochastic Operator Framework for Optimization and Learning with Sub-Weibull Errors: Introduction

 for some parameters $\theta \geq 0$, $\nu > 0$.
-The class of sub-Weibull r.v.s allows us to consider distributions for the additive errors that may have heavy tails \cite{vladimirova_subweibull_2020,zhang_concentration_2020,kuchibhotla_moving_2020,wong_lasso_2020}; this class is also general and it includes the sub-Gaussian and sub-exponential classes as sub-cases~\cite{boucheron_concentration_2013,vershynin_high-dimensional_2018}.
-As explained shortly, the sub-Weibull model will allow us to provide high probability bounds for the convergence of the considered stochastic Banach-Picard method by deriving pertinent concentration results.
-As defined in~\cref{eq:tail-bound-prototype}, sub-Weibull random variables are defined by a tail parameter $\theta$, that defines the decay rate of the tails.
-Besides the convenient properties of the sub-Weibull class (\emph{e.g.} closure under scaling, sum, and product) that allow for a unified theoretical analysis, there is growing evidence that high-tailed distributions arise in machine learning applications, see \cite{vladimirova_subweibull_2020,vladimirova_understanding_2019} and the pre-prints \cite{simsekli_heavy-tailed_2019,gurbuzbalaban_heavy-tail_2021}.
+The class of sub-Weibull r.v.s allows us to consider distributions for the additive errors that may have heavy tails \cite{vladimirova_subweibull_2020,zhang_concentration_2021,kuchibhotla_moving_2022,wong_lasso_2020}; this class is also general and it includes the sub-Gaussian and sub-exponential classes as sub-cases, as well as random variable whose distribution has a finite support~\cite{boucheron_concentration_2013,vershynin_high-dimensional_2018}.
+As explained shortly, the sub-Weibull model will allow us to provide high probability bounds for the convergence of~\cref{eq:bp-prototype} by deriving pertinent concentration results.
+As defined in~\cref{eq:tail-bound-prototype}, sub-Weibull random variables are characterized by a tail parameter $\theta$, that defines the decay rate of the tails.
+Besides the convenient properties of the sub-Weibull class (\emph{e.g.} closure under scaling, sum, and product) that allow for a unified theoretical analysis, there is a growing body of work showing that heavy-tailed distributions arise in machine learning applications, see \cite{vladimirova_subweibull_2020,vladimirova_understanding_2019,gurbuzbalaban_heavy-tail_2021,zhu_beyond_2022,NEURIPS2020_abd1c782,NEURIPS2021_26901deb,nguyen_high_2023,jakovetic_nonlinear_2023}.
+This is especially relevant while training (deep) neural networks, and this phenomenon can also arise in decentralized learning set-ups \cite{gurbuzbalaban_heavy-tail_2022}.

-\textbf{Contributions.} Overall, this paper offers the following contributions: \begin{enumerate} \item We study the convergence of the stochastic Banach-Picard iteration, and provide convergence results in mean and in high probability.
-In particular, bounds are offered for the distance from the fixed point (if the operator is contractive) or to the \emph{cumulative fixed point residual} (if the operator is averaged).
-These bounds hold for any iteration $\ell \in \N$ (and not only asymptotically, as is usual in the literature \cite{combettes_stochastic_2015,combettes_stochastic_2019,bianchi_coordinate_2016}) with a given, arbitrary high probability.
+\textbf{Contributions.} Overall, this paper offers the following contributions: \begin{enumerate} \item We study the convergence of~\cref{eq:bp-prototype}, and provide convergence results in mean and in high probability when the errors follow a sub-Weibull distribution.
+In particular, bounds are offered for the distance from the fixed point (if the operator is contractive) or for the \emph{cumulative fixed point residual} (if the operator is averaged).
+These error bounds hold for any iteration $\ell \in \N$ with a given, arbitrary probability.
 We also show that the high-probability bounds -- in the form $ \pr{\norm{x} \leq \epsilon(\delta)} \geq 1-\delta$ for the random variable $x$ -- scale with a factor $\sim \log(1/\delta)$, as opposed to a scaling $\sim 1/\delta$ that one would obtain via Markov's inequality.